 - Industry's first solid shape modeling for optical inspection

-- High-resolution spectrometer provides 1,000 times better resolution than conventional grating-based optical spectrum analyzers (OSAs)
+- First high-resolution spectrometer, the Agilent 83453A, offers 1,000 times better resolution than conventional grating-based optical spectrum analyzers (OSAs) for measurement of dense wavelength division multiplexed optical communications.

 - Gene-array product for DNA analysis